 When combining SPT-SZ and \Planck, the $S/N$ of the detections is expected to be, on average, greater than the $S/N$ on the individual experiments.
 However, due to estimation errors, there is a scatter around the expected value, which makes some of the clusters, especially those close to the limit, to down-scatter below the PSZSPT detection threshold.
-Additionally, we have shown in Appendix~\ref{sec:sptszphot} that our extracted $S/N$ on SPT-SZ maps is on average 10\% lower than the signal-to-noise ratio $\xi$ published by the SPT collaboration.
+Additionally, we show in Appendix~\ref{sec:sptszphot} that our extracted $S/N$ on SPT-SZ maps is, on average, 10\% lower than the S/N $\xi$ published by the SPT collaboration.
 For these reasons, we expected to miss several SPT-SZ clusters close to $\xi=5$, and also a small number of higher signal-to-noise clusters.

-The majority of the unmatched candidates (indicated by the black crosses) are indeed at the detection limit of the SPT and \Planck\ catalogues.
+The majority of the unmatched candidates (indicated by the black crosses) are indeed at the detection limit of the SPT and \Planck\ catalogs.
 Thus they may have been missed because of noise fluctuations in the filtered maps.
-There are, however, four SPT detections and one \Planck\ detection (large black circles) with signal-to-noise greater than seven.
+There are, however, four SPT detections and one \Planck\ detection (large black circles) with a signal-to-noise greater than seven.
 Three of the SPT clusters have $S/N<5$ in the filtered maps after the first pass and are thus not detected by the joint algorithm.
 The last SPT cluster has $S/N\sim8.1$ in the filtered maps after the first pass.
-It is thus detected in the first pass of the algorithm but is not included in the catalogue after the second pass because it is located close to the edge of the SPT-SZ footprint and the noise power spectrum is not estimated properly after the cluster re-centering so the detection is rejected.
-The PSZ2 undetected cluster has $S/N\sim5.5$ after the first pass of the algorithm but it does not pass the threshold after the re-centering of the second pass ($S/N\sim4.6$) and is thus not included in the catalogue.
+It is thus detected in the first pass of the algorithm, but it was not included in the catalog after the second pass because it is located close to the edge of the SPT-SZ footprint and the noise power spectrum was not estimated properly after the cluster re-centering so the detection is rejected.
+The PSZ2 undetected cluster has $S/N\sim5.5$ after the first pass of the algorithm, but it does not pass the threshold after the re-centering of the second pass ($S/N\sim4.6$) and is thus not included in the catalog.